 Bougainvillea are a popular form of shrub.
 They are perfect for Florida because they thrive in the sun and heat.
 At first, bougainvillea will require a plenty of water and are very sensitive, however, once they are established they toughen and can withstand droughts.
 Bougainvillea often have thorns so make sure you wear gloves when you are pruning them.
 You can plant them as a hedge which requires less training, but they will feature less blooms.
 However, you can also train them to climb a fence or wall.
 Their beautiful flowers range in color from white to purple and also have various sizes.

 The Tea Olive is perfect for hedges and acts as a backdrop for more colorful plants.
 They grow 10 feet to 20 feet high but they are often pruned to remain smaller.
 Tea Olives bloom throughout the year but most flowers appear in the fall.
 Though tiny and cream in appearance, they are known for their pleasing and distinctive aroma.
 This plant can survive in both partial shade and the sun.
 Because they are durable, their soil does not particularly matter.

 Florida Friendly Landscaping

 Even if a residential landscape is already lush and green, there’s a chance it could be even more so if it’s a Florida-friendly landscape.
 Native and Florida-friendly plants are better able to support area wildlife, withstand weather changes throughout the year, and provide years of enjoyment.
-Evergreen Lawn Care excels in residential landscaping services, including creating or switching to Florida-friendly landscaping for homes and businesses.
+Evergreen Lawn Care excels in residential landscaping services, including answering questions about landscaping and creating or switching to Florida-friendly landscaping for homes and businesses.